 I LOVE to print!
 Printing since 1974, I’ve never stopped printing on average 60 prints a month for clients.
 Printing serves three roles in our office, first, we sell gallery prints.
 Second, it’s a means of saying thank you and sharing my images.
 And lastly, it’s how I measure and push my image quality.
-All of those demand that the print coming out of the printer not only meets my standards but is consistent for our clients.
+All of that demand that the print coming out of the printer not only meets my standards but is consistent for our clients.
 Since I print so much and talk about it here on the website, it’s only natural folks email questions.
 I don’t have the ability to answer all printing questions and realize that when you get started, it can be very frustrating.
 I hope this though provides some general answers that might help you with your printing and get you out sharing your images with others!
 This is very important to remember in this conversation.
 This is not the only way and it’s not necessarily the right way to print.
 It’s just the way I’ve print consistently the same quality over and over again for decades.